Alejandro-FA/UPF-Deep_Learning/P2/report.md

 We would like to remark that due to performance issues, we have only separately computed the accuracy for the corrupted and non-corrupted sentences every 50 iterations.
 Nevertheless, we can clearly see a big improvement, specially when it comes to properly predict the decrypted character of a corrupted one.

 To conclude with the performance analysis, we can claim that the different strategies that we implemented and added to our model had a significant and positive impact on the overall performance.
-Not only we managed to achieve almost perfect performance for the non corrupted sentences in less training iterations:
+Not only we managed to achieve almost perfect performance for the non-corrupted sentences in less training iterations:

 | ORIGINAL non-corrupted accuracy     | FINAL non-corrupted accuracy        |
 | ----------------------------------- | ----------------------------------- |